petebachant/petebachant.github.io/_posts/2024-10-15-reproducible-openfoam.markdown

 ![Creating a new Calkit project.](/images/repro-openfoam/create-project.png)

 We can then add our question,
-so we don't get sidetracked 😀
+so we remember to stay on track 😀

 ![Calkit project questions list.](/images/repro-openfoam/questions.png)